 Time flies when you are busy eating all the delicious local cuisine.
 In my case, street foods are kings.
 Food trucks, food carts are lined on both sides of the main road.
 Anything imaginable, savory and sweet vendors rotate morning, noon and night.
 My favorite time is the morning shift, the air is still cool, not so busy and full of wonderful selections from my childhood.
 Techniquely, there is no difference between breakfast, lunch and dinner type of food.
 Anything can be eaten at anytime.
-This morning I actually had marinated grilled chicken with sticky rice which kept me quite satiated till late afternoon.
+This morning I actually had marinated grilled chicken with sticky rice which kept me quite satiated.
 Perhaps a snack of coconut sticky rice black beans in the late afternoon.
-For supper, I'll stroll the night shift vendors once more.
+For supper, I'll stroll the night shift vendors and see what speaks to me.
 The evening street food scene is lively with people in the neighborhood out in full action.
 The heat has let up with some daylight left making it the perfect time to buzz around checking out every stall to see what's cooking.
 It is like going to a street fair except it's a daily outing.
 It looks like about the time for me to get out there to see about the salted grilled fish before it's sold out.

 11 April 2022

 Greetings from the land of the smile.
 Thai new year is in couple of days, it's the hottest time of the year.
 People play with water in the streets.
 All good fun in an average 90 degrees heat and 81% humidity, I welcome the random thrown around water.
 Oh and the food! how could I even begin.
 There will be a lot food talk here.
 Perhaps it's time I go plan my daily menu...

 As I am getting ready for the longest trip away from my workbench since 2014.
 A slight parting anxiety is looming.
 I tell myself "fret not the idle hands" because it is an opportunity to dive into projects that lie dormant.
 Writing these letters to you is one of them, to do it consistently, not so long and for the joy of it.